jamierocks/jamierocks.github.io_old/_posts/2015-04-18-introducing-neptunepowered.md

   Currently we are working on Neptune, described below.

 ## What do we do?
-  Neptune currently develops the following:
+  We currently develops the following:

   - [NeptuneVanilla](https://github.com/NeptunePowered/NeptuneVanilla)
   - [NeptuneForge](https://github.com/NeptunePowered/NeptuneForge)